Sowapps/Orpheus/README.md

 ## Getting started
 http://orpheus-framework.com/getting-started.html

+### Configuration

+Configure your .env file (or .env.local) for environment specific configuration.
+Check for constants in config/constants.php and config/defaults.php.

+You can find more configuration in engine.ini.

 ## Warning !
 We are actively looking for contributors.
 I, Florent HAZARD, am currently the only one to contribute on this project and I am working hard on it.<br>
 I am working more and more on stability but the project still have only one contributor.<br>